 In many ways, quinoa is like a blank palate and you can add any flavors you want to it.
 Cinnamon, honey, and fruit make it taste like the ideal breakfast!

-Cinnamon and Blackberry Breakfast Quinoa Recipe
+How to Make Cinnamon Blackberry Breakfast Quinoa

 Quinoa takes a little bit longer to cook than the typical oatmeal, but if you've ever cooked rice before, you can definitely cook quinoa.
 This breakfast quinoa is super easy to prepare!